Shayetet 15: USS Liberty incident

-As the torpedo boats rapidly approached, McGonagle ordered a sailor to proceed to machine gun Mount 51 and open fire.
+As the torpedo boats rapidly approached, Libertys captain, Commander William L. McGonagle, ordered a sailor to proceed to machine gun Mount 51 and open fire.
 However, he then noticed that the boats appeared to be flying an Israeli flag, and "realized that there was a possibility of the aircraft having been Israeli and the attack had been conducted in error".
-McGonagle ordered the man at gun mount 51 to hold fire, but a short burst was fired at the torpedo boats before the man understood the order.
+McGonagle ordered the man at gun mount 51 to hold fire, but a short burst had been fired at the torpedo boats before the man understood the order.

 McGonagle observed that machine gun Mount 53 began firing at the center torpedo boat at about the same time gun mount 51 fired, and that its fire was "extremely effective and blanketed the area and the center torpedo boat".
 Machine gun mount 53 was located on the starboard amidships side, behind the pilot house.
 McGonagle could not see or "get to mount 53 from the starboard wing of the bridge".
 So, he "sent Mr. Lucas around the port side of the bridge, around to the skylights, to see if he could tell [Seaman] Quintero, whom [he] believed to be the gunner on Machine gun 53, to hold fire".
 Lucas "reported back in a few minutes in effect that he saw no one at mount 53".
 Lucas, who had left the command bridge during the air attack and returned to assist McGonagle, believed that the sound of gunfire was likely from ammunition cooking off, due to a nearby fire.
 Previously, Lucas had granted a request from Quintero to fire at the torpedo boats, before heat from a nearby fire chased him from gun mount 53.
 McGonagle later testified, at the Court of Inquiry, that this was likely the "extremely effective" firing event he had observed.

 After coming under fire, the torpedo boats returned fire with their cannons, killing Libertys helmsman.
 The torpedo boats then launched five torpedoes at the Liberty.
-At 12:35Z (14:35 local time) one torpedo hit Liberty on the starboard side forward of the superstructure, creating a 39 ft wide hole in what had been a cargo hold converted to the ship's research spaces and killing 25 servicemen, almost all of them from the intelligence section, and wounding dozens.
+At 12:35Z (14:35 local time) one torpedo hit Liberty on the starboard side, forward of the superstructure, creating a 39 ft wide hole in what had been a cargo hold converted to the ship's research spaces and killing 25 servicemen, almost all of them from the intelligence section, and wounding dozens.

 The torpedo boats then closed in and strafed the ship's hull with their cannons and machine guns.